 - It is subpoenaed by a court; or

-- Failure to disclose the information would in the reasonable belief of Living Well Psychology & Counselling place a client or another person at serious risk to life, health, or safety; or
+- Failure to disclose the information would in the reasonable belief of Living Well Psychology & Support place a client or another person at serious risk to life, health, or safety; or

 - The client’s prior approval has been obtained to: